lgao066/636S12023_WebApp/README.md

 # COMP636 S1 2023 Library Web App

 This project is created for COMP636 Summer School 2022 Web Application Final Assessment.

-A web-based library management system is created for Waikirikiri Library, which can be used to manage books, borrowers and loans.
+## Introduction
+The web-based library management system is a platform for managing books and members for multiple library branches.
+The system is built using Python, Flask, Bootstrap CSS, and MySQL.
+The project was initiated to improve the efficiency of library operations, reduce manual work, and provide a convenient way for members to access information about books and their loans.

 ## Contact